 There has also always been speculation that Sartana is much more than he seems: like Clint Eastwood's nameless gunfighter in High Plains Drifter, it is implied that Sartana might be some sort of supernatural spirit of vengeance, paying just dues against those that abuse those less fortunate.
 Indeed, Sartana NEVER has any personal reason for helping the people, he apparently does it on a whim.
 However, he does show interest in personal gain: even if his actions help those less fortunate, money always seems to end up in his pocket when the movie's done.

 There are five "official" Sartana movies: the original directed by Gianfranco Parolini, and four sequels directed by his appointed successor Giuliano Carnimeo.
-All of them, with the exception of the final film, starred Gianni Garko as Sartana himself:
+All of them, with the exception of the third film, starred Gianni Garko as Sartana himself:

 - If You Meet Sartana, Pray For Your Death: A corrupt banker steals from gold prospectors through an insurance fraud scheme, and Sartana takes it upon himself to see him face justice while at the same time finding the stolen gold.

-The two Moustache films also have a musical score by Bruno Nicolai, long time friend and collaborator of Ennio Morricone.
+The final two films also have a musical score by Bruno Nicolai, long time friend and collaborator of Ennio Morricone.
 Indeed, Nicolai was the actual conductor of the orchestra that played Morricone's compositions, and his work in Italian film is almost as prolific and regarded as Morricone's.
 Accordingly, these two movies' soundtracks are AWESOME.

 The Sartana films provide examples of: